Enrolment process

 Age Requirements for Starting Reception

-• Children Turning 5 Before 1 May: If your child turns five before 1 May, they are eligible to start reception in Term 1 of that year.
+Children who turn five before 1 May can start Reception in Term 1 of that year.

 Visit the school enrolment section on the department’s website for more information.